Meet MASKS: A novel Multi-Classifier's verification approach

-After obtaining the knowledge of each agent (i.e., ANN) with algorithm \ref{alg:CKC}, algorithm \ref{alg:MASKA} has been developed to aggregate all the knowledge of these agents.
-This knowledge also demonstrates the possible worlds, from the perspective of each agent.
+After obtaining the knowledge of each agent (i.e., ANN -as classifiers), algorithm \ref{alg:MASKA} has been developed to aggregate all the knowledge of these agents.
+This knowledge also demonstrates the possible worlds from the perspective of each agent.
 Herein, by determining the intersected knowledge of all classifiers in the MAS, the result of verification, and the aggregated knowledge from the group of agents can be measured.
 As an output, if the intersection results in one class, the input is considered verified.
 Otherwise, if more than one class exists in the intersection result, the input point cannot be verified.
 Although, the set of possible classes represents the possible verified outputs for the MAS.
-Finally, if an empty set returns as an output, inconsistency emerges in the MAS's agent knowledge, and input, for that particular case, cannot be verified.
+Finally, if an empty set returns as an output, inconsistency emerges in the MAS's agent knowledge, and the input, for that particular case, cannot be verified.